brightway-lca/brightway2/docs/advanced-installation.rst

 You will have to activate your brightway2 environment in each new terminal window or command prompt.

-6. Install or update some dependencies:
+7. Install or update some dependencies.
+Each of these commands should be run on a separate line:

 .. code-block:: bash

-   conda install wheel && conda update pip wheel setuptools && conda install numpy ipython ipython-notebook jupyter matplotlib scipy flask lxml requests nose docopt whoosh xlsxwriter xlrd unidecode
+   conda install wheel && conda update pip wheel setuptools conda install numpy ipython ipython-notebook jupyter matplotlib scipy flask lxml requests nose docopt whoosh xlsxwriter xlrd unidecode appdirs fasteners future psutil unicodecsv wrapt

-6a.
+7a.
 If you are on Windows, you also need to do:

 .. code-block:: bash

     conda install pywin32

-7. The package ``eight`` needs to be separately installed, to make sure it gets the exact right dependency packages installed:
+8. The package ``eight`` needs to be separately installed, to make sure it gets the exact right dependency packages installed:

 .. code-block:: bash

     pip install --no-cache-dir eight

-7a.
+8a.
 If you are on Linux (or really anything other than OS X or Windows), you will need a C compiler to build the backage `bw2speedups <https://pypi.python.org/pypi/bw2speedups/2.0>`__.
 This should be provided by your distribution in something like ``build-essentials`` or ``build-essential``.

-8. Finally, install the development version of brightway2:
+9. Finally, install the development version of brightway2:

 .. code-block:: bash

-   pip install --no-cache-dir --pre brightway2
+   pip install --no-cache-dir brightway2

 You can now use brightway2 from the python shell or in an ipython notebook.